ikari-pl/gulp-tag-version/README.md

 Other features/remarks
 ----------------------

-* If you need any special tagging options to be passed down to `git.tag`, just add it to the `tag_version` options.
+* If you need any special tagging options to be passed down to `git.tag`, just add it to the `tagVersion` options.
 For example:
 ```js
 gulp.task('bump_submodule', function(){
     return gulp.src('./bower.json',  { cwd: './dist' })